ZJaume/escape-unk/README.md

 Escape unknown symbols in SentecePiece vocabularies.
 This is particulary useful for [MarianNMT](https://github.com/marian-nmt/marian) toolkit which does not support replacing unknown tokens with most attentive word in the source (see [here](https://github.com/marian-nmt/marian-dev/issues/732), thanks to @emjotde for the idea).

+**IMPORTANT NOTE**: this solution is far from ideal, as the model, especially if it has not been trained with escaped chars, may fail to copy the escaped unknown characters.
+Ideally, you should train your SentencePiece vocabulary with `--byte_fallback` option.
+This is just a workaround for scenarios where model does not have byte fallback or can not be re-trained.

 ## Install
 Just install it from PyPi
 ```